danielmhair/angular-training/docs/data-management.md

 }
 ```

+The `connect` method is called when mat-table is initialized.
+It expects an observable to be returned.
+In our case, we
+return the `data$` as an observable.

+When we `disconnect`, we complete the `data$` observable.
+This is important to prevent memory leaks.

 ### `data$` class member
 For our data source, we need a way to manage the data.
 We will use a [BehaviorSubject](https://www.learnrxjs.io/learn-rxjs/subjects/behaviorsubject)
 to manage the data for multiple reasons: